-As the HPE Consumption Analytics Portal continues to collect usage data, if usage comes in for a new department, that new name is added to this table.
+As the HPE Consumption Analytics platform continues to collect usage data, if usage comes in for a new department, that new name is added to this table.
 If you choose Per Field Value in Targets, you can choose a particular field in your data to track.

 - In the Filters section, you can filter the data considered by the budget, to create a budget focused on a specific piece of your cost or usage.
 Filters are especially important for a single-target budget, so you can filter the data to that single target.

 - Click Add New Filter.

 - In the Filter Manager, click Filter Field and select a field to filter on.